Eric Staal: Florida Panthers and retirement (2022–2023)

 Staal did not play an NHL game in the 2021–22 season.
 In July 2022, Staal signed a professional tryout contract (PTO) with the Florida Panthers, joining along with his brother Marc.
 Shortly after that, Staal signed a one-year contract with Florida.
 In March 2023, Eric, along with his brother Marc, refused to wear Pride-themed jerseys in the pre-game warmups as a part of the Panthers' annual Pride Night; they cited their Christian faith as the reason for their decision, despite Eric wearing a Pride-themed jersey as a member of the Montreal Canadiens during the 2020–21 NHL season.
 The rest of the Florida Panthers team members wore the jerseys during warmups to be later auctioned for charity.
+With the Panthers reaching the 2023 Stanley Cup Final, Staal played for the championship for the third time in his career, and by scoring the first goal in the series, made it 17 years between goals in the Final, beating Mark Recchi by two years for the longest goal gap in Final history.

 On July 30, 2024, Staal signed a one-day contract with the Hurricanes and retired from professional hockey.
 On January 12, 2025 the Hurricanes retired Staal's number 12, joining Glen Wesley, Ron Francis, and Rod Brind’Amour in having their jerseys retired.